BadreddineZatout/simple-laravel-cms/README.md

 -   Email: admin@example.com / Password: 123456789
 -   Email: bob@esi.dz / Password: 123456789

+## How to launch the app

+-   Launch the migrations and the seeders
+-   Go to the websocket folder and launch the command `npm start`
+-   then finaly launch the command `php artisan serve`
+-   enjoy :)

 ## What you will find

 -   Jetstream Auth